 If you have been served by a deputy sheriff or constable, or by first class mail, a document entitled “Application for Supplementary Process,” your problems with debt have become very serious.
 Your Creditor(s) have already obtained a judgment for money against you in a separate legal proceeding.
 In all likelihood, you have received a copy of the complaint, relevant motions, and judgment associated with that proceeding.
 Supplementary process is the next step that enables creditors to collect monies owed to them.
-Supplementary Process is used to compel a Debtor to pay the amounts due on the money judgment.
-This is a process that is permitted under the laws of the Commonwealth, specifically Mass.
-Gen. Laws ch.
-224 s.
-14.

 Your lenders will generally “write off” a delinquent account as a bad debt after 180 days, or six months.
 Most lenders attempt to collect their debts for a period of 180 days, and then, after that period, issue a “charge off.”
 This action is reported to the consumer reporting agencies (such as Experian) and will appear as a “charge off” or as “collection” on your credit report.

 Judge William C. Hillman, United States Bankruptcy Judge for the District of Massachusetts, recently issued a ruling that a Debtor’s Chapter 13 plan cannot be confirmed if a portion of the Debtor’s income is used to pay monthly expenses associated with a vacation property or second home.
-This opinion does not apply to investment properties, such as rental properties.

 If you owe money to a creditor and do not timely pay your debts, or are delinquent, you will inevitably receive telephone calls from your creditors or debt collectors.